Hopscotch Day Nurseries

 How will I know what my child has done in the day?

 When you collect your child a Nursery Practitioner will talk to you about what your child has done in the day including what they have eaten, their nappies, how they have slept and what activities they have been doing.
-We also record observations via tapestry which means throughout the day you will be notified when something is added.
+We also record observations via Famly which means throughout the day you may be notified when something is added.

 My child has a dietary requirement, food allergy/intolerance – can you accommodate this?